Richard Nelson (author): Publications and awards

 Nelson spent extended periods of time living in Alaska Native communities, such as the interior village of Huslia and specifically, the Alaskan city of Sitka, where he resided for many years.
 In Huslia, Nelson gained insight and knowledge from two respected elders in particular, Catherine and Steven Attla.
 Nelson's time living in Athabaskan and Alaskan Eskimo villages, and the experiences he gained there, inspired his earliest works, including Hunters of the Northern Ice, Hunters of the Northern Forests, Shadow of the Hunter, and The Athabaskans.
 Hunters of the Northern Ice was Nelson's first published book in 1969.
 Nelson's second book, Hunters of the Northern Forests, was published four years later in 1973.
 In 1980, Nelson published Shadow of the Hunter: Stories of Eskimo Life.

 With his book Make Prayers to the Raven: A Koyukon View of the Northern Forest about the traditions of the Koyukon people of Alaska's boreal forest, Nelson moved from anthropological studies to a more literary style.
 The book was published in 1983 and was the basis for a five-part public television series on PBS, for which Nelson served as writer and associate producer.
 The title itself, Make Prayers to the Raven, was used for an ensemble composition by John Luther Adams, an American composer.

-Nelson's next book, The Island Within, was published in 1989 and centers around the historical account of an island located in the Pacific Northwest that is unidentified.
-Nelson won the John Burroughs Medal for distinguished natural history writing in 1991 for his book, The Island Within.
-He has also received the Lannan Literary Award for creative nonfiction writing, the Rasmuson Foundation's Distinguished Artist Award and, from 1999 to 2001, served as the Alaska State Writer Laureate (the state's equivalent of a poet laureate).
+Nelson's next book, The Island Within, was published in 1989 and centers around the historical account of an unidentified island located in the Pacific Northwest.
+Nelson won the John Burroughs Medal for distinguished natural history writing in 1991 for this book.
+He has also received the Lannan Literary Award for creative nonfiction writing, the Rasmuson Foundation's Distinguished Artist Award; from 1999 to 2001, he served as the Alaska State Writer Laureate (the state's equivalent of a poet laureate).

 Nelson's more recent works include Heart and Blood: Living with Deer in America and Patriotism and the American Land (book two in The New Patriotism Series) with Barry Lopez and Terry Tempest Williams, published in 1997.
-Heart and Blood: Living with Deer in America and Patriotism and the American Land seeks to identify the purpose and place deer have within civilization.
+Heart and Blood: Living with Deer in America and Patriotism and the American Land seek to identify the purpose and place deer have within civilization.

-Nelson was an activist working to protect old-growth rainforest in Alaska's Tongass National Forest and was a member of the Harriman Alaska Expedition retraced.
-He also was an activist towards raising awareness in regard to societies reliance on oil, publishing Oil and Ethics: Adrift on Troubled Waters in the Los Angeles Times during the year 1993, as a response to the Exxon Valdez oil spill that took place in 1989.
+Nelson was an activist working to protect old-growth rainforest in Alaska's Tongass National Forest.
+He also was an active in raising awareness of societies' reliance on oil.
+He published Oil and Ethics: Adrift on Troubled Waters in the Los Angeles Times in 1993, as a response to the Exxon Valdez oil spill that took place in 1989.
 In 2006, Nelson was awarded the Lifetime Achievement Award from the Alaska Conservation Foundation.